joesuph/Text-Notifier/README.md

 # Text-Notifier
+## About
 This repository shows how to send a cellular text notifications when a information scraped from a web page changes.
 This reference can be used to send notifications of sales, of availability, when a price drops below an amount, when an individual tweets something negative, when an individual tweets to someone else and so on.
 This notebook just focuses on sending a the most recent tweet from a individual to a client via text.

+## Notes
+This repository serves as a base to build tools from.
+This repository is far from being a complete project on it's own.